praveendvd/postman_collection_url_updater/README.md

 # postman-collection-url-updater

-This is a command line utility that helps you to update request URLs in your collection files in a bulk. for instance, let say your URLs where in the form https://localhost:23456/api/v1/{{path}} and you wanted modify all the requests as {{baseURL}}/{{path}} you can do it as:
+Postman collection url updater (postman-collection-url-updater) is a command line utility project that can update urls across multiple postman requests in your postman collection.
+It allows to update postman request urls in buld inside the postman collection

+for instance, let say your Postman request URLs where in the form https://localhost:23456/api/v1/{{path}} and you wanted modify all the requests inside your postman collection as {{baseURL}}/{{path}} you can do it as:

 npx postman-collection-url-updater -c "collection.json" -r "https://localhost:23456/api/v1/{{path}}" -w "{{baseURL}}/{{path}}" -s "new_collection.json"